sujitashokdhumale/Heatmaxcrmtest/README.md

-# Heatmax CRM Phase 2
+# Heatmax CRM Step 3

 Run `npm install` and `npm start` to launch the app.